University of Puerto Rico: Campus radio

 The campus radio station is called "WRTU Radio Universidad de Puerto Rico", and it was established in 1980.
 This is a public radio station with diverse musical and news programming.
 Its broadcasts both in FM and online.

 Admissions

 UPR has the highest selectivity index of all colleges and universities in Puerto Rico, it has also maintained a systemwide admission rate of 67% since 1997.
 Its enrollment rate has surpassed 90% during the past five academic years.
-In terms of tuition, the cost per credit is $145 per undergraduate credit and $300 per graduate credit.
-The cost of undergraduate credit is expected to rise until reaching $169 in 2026.
+In terms of tuition, the cost per credit is $157 per undergraduate credit and $300 per graduate credit.
+For perspective, in 2017 the undergraduate credit cost was $53 and the graduate credit cost was $172.
+The cost of undergraduate credit is expected to rise until it reaches $177 in 2027.

+In recent years, the University of Puerto Rico has experienced a decrease in student enrollment numbers.
+According to the university's reports, during the academic year 2009-2010, a total of 52,791 students were enrolled across all campuses.
+However, by the academic year 2014-2015, this number had decreased to 47,314 students, and in the academic year 2022-2023, the university had an enrollment of 44,233 students across its 11 campuses.

 Research

 The university has a classification of "R2: Doctoral Universities – High research activity".

 On October 15, 2010, it was awarded over $25 million from the National Science Foundation (NSF) to support research in nanotechnology.
 The organization within the University of Puerto Rico impacted is called Puerto Rico EPSCoR (Experimental Program to Stimulate Competitive Research).
 Since its creation 24 years ago, Puerto Rico EPSCoR has received over $180 million from NSF, NASA, the U.S. Department of Energy, and the U.S. Department of Defense.

 On August 24, 2020, the university announced ten investigations for preventing and mitigating the spread of COVID-19 as part of $1.7 million the institution received from the local government.